 I confidently trust that the American people will prove themselves … too wise not to detect the false pride or the dangerous ambitions or the selfish schemes which so often hide themselves under that deceptive cry of mock patriotism: ‘Our country, right or wrong!’
 They will not fail to recognize that our dignity, our free institutions and the peace and welfare of this and coming generations of Americans will be secure only as we cling to the watchword of true patriotism: ‘Our country—when right to be kept right; when wrong to be put right.'That's my idea of patriotism: not to declare that our country is always right just because it's our country, but to strive to make sure it actually is right.
 What patriotism means to me is a continuing struggle to achieve the promises our country was founded on: that we are all created equal, that governments are created by the people and derive their just powers from the consent of the governed, that we have inalienable rights to life, liberty, and the pursuit of happiness; to freedom of speech, freedom of religion and conscience, freedom of the press, assembly, petition, and all the other principles in the Bill of Rights.
 Those are principles that generations of Americans have have fought--and still fight--to turn into realities.

 People had to fight to hold their country to its promise that we are all created equal, and have inalienable rights.
 It's often said that we owe our freedom and rights to our veterans who fought for them, and that's absolutely true, but we owe them to others as well.
 We owe them to the people who fought with words and activism instead of guns; who fought in the courts, in Congress, in the newspapers, and on the streets to abolish slavery, to secure the vote for women, to gain citizenship for Native Americans, to overturn Jim Crow, to fight discrimination based on sexuality and gender identity, and on and on and on.
 Many of those people died before they ever saw the fruits of what they fought for.
-Think about that.
-Dred Scott died before slavery was abolished.
+Think about that: Dred Scott died before slavery was abolished.
 Elizabeth Cady Stanton never saw women voting.
 Homer Plessy didn't live to see Rosa Parks win the fight he lost.
-I consider these people, and many others like them, to be the founders of our country just as much as Jefferson or Madison, because they helped fulfill the promises those original founders made, but didn't keep.
+I once came across Plessy's tomb in New Orleans, and stood there awestruck by that brave man fighting for rights he would never see realized.
+That's why I consider these people, and many others like them, to be founders of our country just as much as Jefferson or Madison, because they helped fulfill the promises those original founders made, but didn't keep.

 So that's my idea of patriotism.
 I love my country, and because of that, I want it to fulfill its promise.
 And I don't think it's unpatriotic to say it still has work to do.
 I want my country to keep the principles it was founded on, and the rights and freedoms its citizens have won since then.
 My patriotism is about fighting to make sure we achieve a country with real freedom of religion, real freedom of expression, real due process of law, real government by the people, and real equality for all Americans.
 That's what patriotism means to me.

 Finally, my patriotism is about understanding that those rights and freedoms have to be protected.
 It's about realizing there will always be people like Donald Trump, who will try to chip away at them, and perversely claim to do so in the name of patriotism.
-And if I ever want to think of myself as a patriot--as someone who works to make his country right and keep his country right--I have to do everything I can to keep that from happening.
+And if I ever want to think of myself as a patriot--as someone who works to make his country right and keep his country right--I have to do my part to keep that from happening.